omaroman/useragentcheck/readme.md

 ## What is UserAgentCheck ?

 UserAgentCheck provides an easy way to notify users when their browser is outdated.
-It displays a non disruptive banner at the top of the page and drives the user to a page where he may upgrade his browser.
+It displays a non disruptive banner at the top of the page and drives the user to a page where he/she may download an upgrade.

 LOGO

 ## How does it work ?

-It's no rocket science: the module provides a tag than needs to be included in your main template (typically main.html).
-In a nutshell, the module reads the user-agent header, figures the browser name and version and decides, based on your settings, if the banner should be displayed.
+It's no rocket science: the module provides a tag than may be included in your templates (typically `main.html`).
+In a nutshell, the module reads the user-agent header, figures the browser name/version and decides, based on your settings, if the banner should be displayed.
 To avoid redoing the same process on every request, it then stores the result in the session (which in Play translates to a cookie).

 ## Usage: